-Creatine can help you lose weight and burn fat effectively, which makes it an indirect fat-burner.
+Creatine can help you lose weight and burn fat effectively, which makes it an indirect fat burner.
 The more physically active and stronger you are, the longer and harder you’re able to work out.

 Creatine provides support in this fat-burning process because it helps you get stronger, which means that you can burn more calories as you progress with working out.

 What’s more, it also helps to increase the metabolic rate, which is great news if you want to lose weight.
-Last but not least, creatine provides you with an energy boost, helps to minimize fatigue, and keep you motivated to go on, which can be difficult while losing weight and dieting.
+Last but not least, creatine provides you with an energy boost, helps to minimize fatigue, and keeps you motivated to go on, which can be difficult while losing weight and dieting.

 Creatine can help you burn more calories and fat as it helps you get stronger.
 It also improves metabolic rate and minimize fatigue, so you can train more often more intensely.